 How tech startup founders can apply Tesla’s patent strategy

-Before you try to implement Tesla’s open source patent strategy with your tech startup, it’s important to understand why Tesla’s patent strategy works.
+Before you try to implement Tesla’s patent strategy with your tech startup, it’s important to understand why Tesla’s patent strategy works.

-Second, Tesla is already viewed as the market leader in the electric and autonomous vehicle spaces.
+Second, Tesla is already viewed as the market leader in the autonomous and electric vehicle spaces.
 Tesla’s brand recognition gives it an incredible competitive advantage in its industry.
 Specifically, Tesla can continue to compete with large automotive OEMs that enter the market regardless of whether those automotive OEMs rely on Tesla’s patented technology.